cuthbertLab/music21/buildDoc/staticDocs/usersGuide_03_pitches.rst

 have both a `.pitch` attribute, which contains a `Pitch` object, and a `.duration` attribute, which contains a `Duration` object.
-The default `Pitch` for a `Note` is `C` (meaning `C4`) and the default `Duration` is 1.0, or a quarter Note.
+The default `Pitch` for a `Note` is `C` (meaning `C4`) and the default `Duration` is 1.0, or a quarter note.

 >>> from music21 import *
 >>> n1 = note.Note()